MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 ### Global resources

 The global resources are long living and share the lifetime of the system.
 They have the capability of being globally available within the context of a multi-region deployment model.
+For more information, see [Global resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform?branch=pr-en-us-7138#global-resources).

 **Azure Front Door** is used as the global load balancer for reliably routing traffic to the regional deployments with some level of guarantee based on the availability of backend services in a region.